Life With Braces in Sunrise, FL

 If at any time you think your appliances are damaged or have questions, it's best to contact our office.

-Game, Set, Match — we have great news for athletes!
+We have great news for athletes.
 Forget those old myths about sitting on the benches while your braces get to have all the fun.
 Of course you can still play sports even while undergoing orthodontic treatment!

 If you do play sports, we recommend that you wear a mouthguard to protect your teeth and your appliance.
 We'll discuss your sports career at an appointment and can help you find the right mouthguard for the best protection.

 In case of a sports-related braces emergency, immediately check your mouth and appliance for damage.
 If you notice any loose teeth or appliance damage, call our office right away.

 You can temporarily relieve the discomfort by applying wax or rinsing your mouth with warm salt water, as prescribed above.
 To learn more about what to do in an emergency, visit our emergency dental care page.